Central Florida: Public transportation

 A regional commuter rail network is being developed in Central Florida.
-The first of these initiatives, SunRail, is a commuter rail line that will run from DeLand south to Kissimmee.
-The first phase should be complete by 2013 with the full system in place by 2015.
+The first of these initiatives, SunRail, is a commuter rail line that runs from DeLand south to Kissimmee.
+The first phase was completed in 2014 with the full system in place in 2015.
 Amtrak also serves Central Florida running on CSX Transportation's A line and stops at the Orlando Amtrak station.
 The Auto Train stops in Sanford, Florida, north of downtown Orlando.

 As of 2022, a high speed rail between Orlando and Miami is currently being developed by Brightline, who plans to extend the rail to Tampa after completion.

 Education

 Florida's public primary and secondary schools are administered by the Florida Department of Education.

+Research and Innovation

+Central Florida is also recognized as a hub for innovation, anchored by the Central Florida Research Park located near the University of Central Florida.
+The park is the largest research complex in the state, hosting more than 120 defense, simulation, and high-tech companies that contribute to national research, modeling, and training initiatives (Central Florida Research Park, n.d.).